Updated: Sep 26, 2022

 The Last Supper? - I have to admit that with my own houseplants I am not the greatest at keeping a consistent feeding schedule.
 I tend to forget or I am too busy taking care of all our stock here.
 However, my own plants still seem super happy so I try not to feel too guilty about it, and nor should you.
 Nevertheless, I would definitely recommend giving all your own plants a good feed over the next few weeks to help keep them happy over these winter months.
 Why I hear you ask?
-This is because as the days get shorter, and the heating goes on, most indoor plants begin to change their growing habits, notably slowing down.
+This is because as the days get shorter, and the heating goes on, most indoor plants begin to change they're growing habits, notably slowing down.
 Autumn’s low light and cooler temperatures can make plants go dormant, into a sort of winter hibernation if you like.
 So, by the end of October, I tend to stop fertilising until the end of March/April.
-So now is the perfect time to make sure all your lovely house plants are all fed!
+So now is the perfect time to make sure all you're lovely house plants are all fed!

 Pokon Plant Feed

 It's Moving Time - I just love moving my houseplants about!
 It can change the feel and look of a room in an instance!
 It's quite easy for me to do as I don't have a lot of furniture in my flat (more room for plants lol) so at this time of year, I tend to shuffle them all about.

 Here are a few thoughts I consider when moving my houseplants.

 Let Their Be Light - I have quite a few plants (especially the rarer ones) that I know will benefit from some extra light as these darker days creep upon us all - I move these particular ones closer to the light source wherein the summer months I could not place them due to it being far too hot.
 Also adding some yellow LED grow lights will definitely be appreciated by your plants.
 I like to use warm yellow lights as they give the room a more cozy feel which boosts my mood, anything to help with those dreary dark days ahead.